 Mandeep Sodhi, CEO of HashChing, commented: “The data demonstrates that mortgagees who are paying interest rates of more than 5 per cent tend to be currently or formerly self-employed, and this is due to a misconception that they aren’t able to negotiate a better rate.

 “Previously, banks charged higher interest rates for self-employed borrowers as they were deemed riskier due to an unstable income.
 However, the market has changed, and banks have become more amenable to offering a competitive interest rate to these customers,” he said.

-A large proportion of those applying for refinancing through HashChing were customers of major banks, with Commonwealth Bank customers making up 17 per cent of those looking to refinance over the two months, 13 per cent coming from NAB, 13 per cent from ANZ and 12 per cent from Westpac.
+A large proportion of those applying for refinancing through HashChing were customers of major banks, with Commonwealth Bank customers making up 17 per cent of applicants, 13 per cent coming from NAB, 13 per cent from ANZ and 12 per cent from Westpac.

 Mr Sodhi commented: “There’s now an exodus from the big banks and a rush to refinance with more competitive lenders.

 “Despite the fact that the big four banks (along with some of the smaller financial institutions) have hiked up their interest rates, there are still plenty of low interest rate options out there for borrowers who do their homework.”